naren-m/beautiful-jekyll/_posts/2017-2-28-Using-Anaconda-for-creating-virtual-environment.md

 layout: post
 title: Using Anaconda
 subtitle: Anaconda for creating virtual environment
+published: true
 ---

 ### Introduction
-We are using Anaconda to manage packages and environments for use with Python.
-With Anaconda, it's simple to install the packages you'll often use in data science work.
-You'll also use it to create virtual environments that make working on multiple projects much less mind-twisting.
-Anaconda has simplified my workflow and solved a lot of issues I had dealing with packages and multiple Python versions.
+Anaconda isvery y to manage packages and environments for use with Python.
+With Anaconda, it's simple to install the packages.
+Creating virtual environments that make working on multiple projects much less hassle free.

+Anaconda simplifies dealing
+with packages and multiple Python versions.

 Conda is also a virtual environment manager.
-It's similar to virtualenv and pyenv, other popular environment managers.
+It's similar to virtualenv and pyenv etc,.

 [Installation instructions for Anaconda](https://www.continuum.io/downloads)